 2021 Update: There are some beautiful new collections like the Sakura 2021 Spring collection.
 A dreamy cherry blossom-inspired range of your favourite Cohana tools!

 If you’re like me, chances are you got a big yarn stash.
-There’s a part ‘practical’ stash which you use for swatching, designing, actually making items.
-This is the stash that gets regularly replaced and contains all you favourite yarns to work with.
+There’s a part ‘practical’ stash that you use for swatching, designing, actually making items.
+This is the stash that gets regularly replaced and contains all your favourite yarns to work with.
 The high-turnover stash, so to speak.
 Then there’s also a ‘pretty’ stash.
 Skeins and hanks you might not have a plan for, but were begging you to take them home.
 Novelty yarns that were so special that you just had to get them.
 A rainbow of silk/cashmere/merino yarn that you just needed, because, rainbow.
 Am I right?

-While I was visiting Scheepjes HQ last september, we were introduced to a brand unlike anything I’ve ever seen before: Cohana.
+While I was visiting Scheepjes HQ last September, we were introduced to a brand unlike anything I’ve ever seen before: Cohana.
 It is a Japanese collective of craftsman, creating handmade crafting tools.
 The name has a symbolic meaning, according to the group: